khoaguin/ai-for-medicine/README.md

 # ml-in-healthcare
-A Learning Journal on AI for Healthcare
+A Learning Journal on AI in Healthcare